jamiebrn/planeturem/docs/chunk.md

 ```
 This system, while simple, ensures object spawns are the same at a specific tile with a given world seed.

 Resources can also regenerate after a set amount of time, determined by the resource regeneration time range for the chunk's respective biome data.
-This regeneration is non-deterministic, meaning after the initial resources have generated in the world, any future regenerations will not depend on the world seed.
+This regeneration is non-deterministic, meaning after the initial resources have been generated in the world, any future regenerations will not depend on the world seed.

 ### Structure Generation
 Structures are naturally generated monuments in the world, enterable by players.